 ...
 TIME ZONE tz

-ENVIRONMENT TIME FORMAT
+ENVIRONMENT TIME FORMAT, EXPONENT, NO-GROUPING,

 decimal floating point numbers defined in ABAP Dictionary, because these always have an output style assigned to them.